South Australia has joined Victoria, Tasmania and Western Australia in approving a voluntary assisted dying scheme (voluntary euthanasia).

 “South Australia joins Victoria, Western Australia and Tasmania in now having a law which allows compassion and choice for those suffering with a terminal illness at the end of their life,” advocacy group Voluntary Assisted Dying South Australia wrote in a media release.

-Bill passed with eleventh-hour amendments
+Voluntary euthanasia bill passed with eleventh-hour amendments

 The bill passed after the incorporation of eleventh-hour amendments.